-For as terrifying as the Wet Nurse can be to see for the first time, she really doesn’t pack much of a punch.
-She signals most of her attacks by raising her many arms holding their many swords high into the air, giving you more than enough time to get around behind her and stay put until she has calmed down.
+As terrifying as the Wet Nurse can be to see for the first time, she doesn’t pack much punch.
+She signals most of her attacks by raising her many arms and holding their many swords high into the air, giving you more than enough time to get around behind her and stay put until she has calmed down.

-She can and does go into a state where she summons a few clones to attack you out of a shrouded mist, but the best thing to do here is just to keep moving as most of the attacks are focused on where you were standing when it began.
-Depending upon which end you want, the Wet Nurse may even be the game’s final boss, which is a bit underwhelming to think about.
+She can and does go into a state where she summons a few clones to attack you out of a shrouded mist, but the best thing to do here is just to keep moving, as most of the attacks are focused on where you were standing when it began.
+Depending on which end you want, the Wet Nurse may even be the game’s final boss, which is a bit underwhelming.

 Overall Difficulty: 4 out of 10

 Every Souls-like game has to have at least one gimmick boss, and this crazed lunatic fits the bill nicely.
 Ordinarily, I am not a fan of these types of fights, but the atmosphere both before and during this encounter is something that has stuck with me long after experiencing it.